 Bursaries are granted for the current academic year and applications may be submitted at anytime during the term.
-To be considered for some donor bursaries, applications must be submitted by October 15 except where otherwise noted.
+To be considered for most donor bursaries, applications must be submitted by October 15 except where otherwise noted.
 To apply for bursaries please visit our website to fill out the OneApp at brocku.ca/safa/awards-and-bursaries

 Brock University General Bursary Assistance

 Value: Varies.
 Students may apply for emergency bursary assistance based solely on financial need.
 You are required to:

 Applications for Fall/Winter accepted beginning August 1 of each year.

 ||Complete a bursary application form via OneApp;